 Political Communication

-I received the A. Belden Fields Award for Excellence in Undergraduate Teaching as a Teaching Assisant in 2019.
+I received an Excellence in Teaching Award in 2023 at Johns Hopkins University and the A. Belden Fields Award for Excellence in Undergraduate Teaching as a Teaching Assisant in 2019 at the University of Illinois.
 Teaching evaluations are available upon request.